termpaint/termpaint/doc/index.rst

 Termpaint is meant as a basic building block to build more specific libraries upon.
 There are a lot of different higher layer styles, so it's cleaner to have separate libraries for this.

 ..
-TODO link libraries when something is released in this space
+TODO link more libraries when something is released in this space

+Known libraries using Termpaint:

+* `Tui Widgets <https://tuiwidgets.namepad.de>`_ implements various common UI widgets based on QtCore as platform abstraction.

 Minimal example
 ---------------